Pet Passport England

 Annex II for

-States or Canada.
-If you are traveling from another country, the
+from the United States or Canada.
+If you are traveling from

 - A Tapeworm Test is required for dogs between one and five days of entering England unless your pet is entering directly from Finland, Ireland, Malta or Norway.

 *Pets entering England from northern Cyprus who did not originate in the UK and meet the requirements of the Pet Scheme are subject to the rules for entering from a country with a high incidence of rabies.

 **After the first vaccination and waiting period, you can enter England whenever you like as long as booster vaccinations are given on time and you continue to meet the other entry requirements.

 When entering England for commercial purposes such as breeding or sale, pets require additional forms and different rules apply.